lanceleonard/md-doc-ops/README.md

 # md-doc-ops
-Collection of scripts to support Markdown-based documentation projects
+A collection of scripts to support Markdown-based documentation projects.

+Current status: setting up